-Our coverage of Finovate continues into Day 2.
+Our live coverage of highlights from Finovate Fall 2014 – Day 2

 Cachet Financial Solutions Youri Bebic (SVP Mobile Innovations) and Kimberly Timmons (Relationship Manager) Cachet describes themselves as “mobile for the prepaid world.”
 They aggregate best-in-class services (bill pay, remittance, rewards) and offer it as software as a service (SAAS).
 They are the first virtual agent of Moneygram. ^SR